 9. How Will We Sustain the Gains?

 Old habits are tough to break.
 Even if the answer to question 8 is a huge success, we need to put in place measures to ensure that behaviors don’t slide back to the bad old days.
-There are tools and systems that help make it happen, and they need to be selected, planned and executed.
+Some tools and systems help make it happen, and they need to be selected, planned, and executed.

 10. Is the Organization Ready to Take the Reins on Sustaining the Gains?